zarma-dsk/Unified-Recursive-Defense-Measures/docs/unified-recursive-antigravity-protocol-v500-recursive.md

 **Status: 🌌 Unified Recursive Antigravity Protocol PROTOCOL 5.0.0 READY FOR PRODUCTION DEVELOPMENT. 🛡️ Security-Hardened Against Synthetic Vulnerabilities. 🚀**

 *Remember: The Build is NOT Always God.
 Validation of Build + Security + Testing = Truth.*

+---

+## 📚 Research & References

+This protocol is based on 8 academic papers (Radware, CSET, IEEE, etc.).
+For a complete mapping of vulnerabilities to defenses, see the [Research Defense Matrix](./unified-recursive-antigravity-protocol-v511-research-defense-matrix.md).